Updated March 2021

-The key is finding balance between your calorie deficit, nutrition, and workout load.
+The key is finding a balance between your calorie deficit, nutrition, and workout load.

 It starts with figuring out your natural body composition.
 Which do you gain more easily, fat or muscle?
 Where do you gain that muscle?
 Also, take into consideration how old you are and if you have worked out hard in the past.

-The body’s natural composition alters as you age, and having previous experience with gaining muscle means you might not see gains as quickly as a newbie would.
+The body’s natural composition changes as you age, and having previous experience with gaining muscle means you might not see gains as quickly as a newbie would.

-Once you have figured these integral parts out, you can then begin applying the following tips for losing fat and gaining muscle simultaneously:
+Once you have figured out these integral parts of the equation, you can then begin applying the following tips for losing fat and gaining muscle simultaneously:

-Myth busting first: high volume, medium weight is not ideal for shredding muscle.
-You’re only working endurance, which does nothing in adding muscle to your body’s frame.
+First, some myth-busting: High volume, medium weight is not ideal for shredding muscle.
+You’re only working endurance, which does nothing for adding muscle to your body’s frame.